villadora/express-http-proxy/README.md

 }));
 ```

-#### intercept
+#### decorateUserRes (was: intercept)

+You can modify the proxy's response before sending it to the client.

 INTERFACE CHANGED in version 1.

-Prior to version 1.0, exit by calling callback.
+Prior to version 1.0, intercept would exit by passing modified response to a callback.
 Version 1.0, return the modified response data.

-You can intercept the response before sending it back to the client.
-You must
-return the callback at the end of your operation.

 ##### exploiting references
 The intent is that this be used to modify the proxy response data only.